-A review of fundamental topics in chemistry including units of measurements, classifications of matter, atomic and
+A review of fundamental topics in chemistry including units of measurements, classifications of matter, atomic and molecular structure, bonding, the periodic table, chemical reactions, solutions, gases, and energy.

 CHE 112 - Organic and Biochemistry for Health Sciences

 A survey of Organic and Biochemistry topics with special emphasis on metabolic processes and applications to medicine and health.
 Should be taken with CHE 112L - Organic and Biochemistry for Health Sciences Lab.